PioKozi/rpn.cpp/README.md

 chain of if/if else statements.
 Otherwise, it should do what you'd expect of an RPN calculator.
 So there's not any real documentation, nor do I expect there will be a need for any.

+## Contributing

+I have no idea why you would want to do anything with this, but if you want to, sure.

+I haven't used C++ that much, don't know it all that well, but I'll try to understand things if they're somewhat advanced.
+Problems would be when things start looking weird and obscure, so please don't do that.

+Also throw the code through `clang-format`.
+There's a `.clang-format` file with my rules in there.

+Please be nice :-)

 ## License